 Then in the early 1950s they began to round up and exterminate pet dogs as well as strays!

-It was estimated that very few Shar Pei dogs were still alive in China and there were only around 30 living in the USA and Canada.
+It was estimated that very few of these dogs were still alive in China and there were only around 30 living in the USA and Canada.

 The breeds plight was not well known until it was illustrated in an American magazine entitled ‘Dogs’ in May 1971.

 Law went on to write a letter to ‘Dog’ magazine, in which he stressed the need to ‘Save the Chinese Shar Pei.’

 His letter was published in April 1973 and it was a big success.

-Over 200 people wrote letters to the magazine, most of which came from people who wanted to buy Shar Pei dogs.
-Soon the orders were pouring in.
+Over 200 people wrote letters to the magazine, most of which came from people who wanted to buy these dogs.

-How The Shar Pei Has Changed
+How The Breed Has Changed

 It is a sad but true fact that dog breeding is not always in the dog’s best interest.